nikita0222/USED-CAR-PRICE-PREDICTION/README.md

 In this Project, we are going to predict the Price of Used Cars using various features like Present_Price, Selling_Price, Kms_Driven, Fuel_Type, Year etc. The data used in this project was downloaded from Kaggle.

+Dataset:- bmw.csv

+Documents attached in this folder:

+Input data file
+jupyter notebook
+Project report
+Power point slide on how we presented the model results IEEE paper

+How to run the code?

+Step 1.
+Please download the bmw.csv file in your local system.
+Step 2.
+Note the file path where you have saved the file.
+Step 3.
+Mention the path in the while loading the dataset.
+Step 4.
+Yes, now you are ready to run the code.